2023 Most Popular Physical Sciences Associate Degree Schools in Texas

 Read full report on Physical Sciences at Central Texas College

-With a ranking of #9, South Texas College did quite well on this year’s most popular schools for physical sciences students working on their associate degree.
-South Texas College is a fairly large public school located in the city of McAllen.
+South Texas College did quite well in this year’s ranking of the most popular places for physical sciences students to get a associate degree.
+It came in at #9 on the list.
+South Texas College is a very large public school located in the medium-sized city of McAllen.

 Of the 5 students majoring in physical sciences at South Texas College, 80% are male and 20% are female.